-SRS also selected offsite and plant perimeter glass fiber filter samples for actinide and strontium-89/90 analysis.
+SRS also selected offsite and plant perimeter glass fiber filter samples for actinide and strontium-89,90 analysis.
 Sample selection was dependent on dates of elevated concentrations at F-Canyon stack and the wind direction during the corresponding time period.
-Actinide and Sr-89/90 analysis was also performed on glass fiber filter samples collected biweekly at the Burial Ground North onsite.
-Appendix Table D-5 shows that all glass fiber filter results are within the trend levels for the previous 10 years.
+Actinide and strontium-89,90 analysis was also performed on glass fiber filter samples collected biweekly at the Burial Ground North onsite.
+Appendix Table D-5 summarizes all glass fiber filter results, and all are comparable to historical trends.